-After the ninth week of classes, a student who wishes to withdraw from a course may do so only by withdrawing from the University.
+After the ninth week of classes for fall and spring semesters, a student who wishes to withdraw from a course may do so only by withdrawing from all courses in that semester or by withdrawing from the University.
+Such withdrawal requests must be requested by the last day of classes.

 Students officially withdraw from a course by dropping it via the SOLAR System or in person at the Registrar's Office.
-Students withdrawing from all their courses (withdrawing from the University) may do so in writing or in person at the Registrar's Office.
+Students withdrawing from all their courses (or withdrawing from the University) may do so in writing or in person at the Registrar's Office.
 Students who withdraw from the University and whose cumulative grade point average is less than 2.00 are required to wait for at least one semester before they are permitted to re-enroll.
 To learn more about taking a leave of absence, please refer to the "Leave of Absence and Returning to the University" section in this Bulletin.